nowling-lab/inversion-test-set/README.md

 | Guan | Prunus persica and kansuensis | 186 | Pp06 | No | | | Yes | 1.67 Mb |
 | Perrier | Cyanistes caeruleus | 454 | chromo.03 | No | | | Yes | 2.8 Mb |

-Genotype labels are provided under the `sample_labels` directory, and inversion boundaries are provided under the `inversion_boundaries` directory.
+Genotype labels are provided under the `inversion_genotypes` directory, and inversion boundaries are provided under the `inversion_boundaries` directory.

 ### Notes